It’s the early 1990s and you, the decision-maker for a hip fashion outlet, have a big decision to make:

 Now the question becomes: how do we connect that product-level data with the purchasing department in the first place?
 Here’s a look at how the data can be accessed through ROI Hunter’s Product Dashboard:

 ROI Hunter collects product-level data from your channels, integrating it with your catalog and combining all the data into one accessible dashboard.
 From here, the purchasing team can find marketing data in real time, giving them the speed and flexibility needed to stay on top of the market.
-Take a look at our product marketing platform guide if you’re interested in learning more about the benefits of connecting product-level data.
+Take a look at our Product Performance Management (PPM) platform page if you’re interested in learning more about the benefits of connecting product-level data.